-My research topic tries to combine organizational behavior research with innovation and technology management.
-I am using established methods from quantitative psychology area in order to come up with a innovation process based on behavioral basis rather than structural basis.
+My research topic tries to combine organisational behaviour research with innovation and technology management.
+I am using established methods from quantitative psychology area in order to come up with a innovation process based on behavioural basis rather than structural basis.

 Due to increased maintenance cost in Cambridge, RADMA agreed to top up my maintenance fees for 18/19 and support me fully in 19/20.

 The funding spares the time which I would have invested in topping up my fees by working elsewhere or taking up additional supervision work.

 An immediate effect of the spared time is a conference contribution to the highly reputable Academy of Management conference in Boston this year.

 What was the most interesting thing that you learnt while working in research (some findings or observations)?

 The most interesting piece of thing I learned from my 1.5 years of phd research experience is the abstraction of observed (real life) issues and the connection to academic research.